Headingley Cricket Ground: Notable sporting moments

 Sachin Tendulkar, Sourav Ganguly, Rahul Dravid slammed centuries when India played England at Headingley from 22 to 26 August 2002.
 A venue where England used to bank on for home comforts showcased Team India's convincing win as the then visitors thrashed the Three Lions to clinch the 3rd Test of the four-match series.

 While Tendulkar top-scored for India with his majestic 193 off 330 balls, Ganguly played an entertaining knock of 128 off 167 balls.
 Ganguly and Tendulkar added 249 runs for the 4th wicket to help India register its highest total against England in 2002.
 In reply, Nasser Hussain's team folded for 273 in their 1st innings and India opted to impose a follow-on.

 Skipper Hussain then lifted England with his 110 off 194 in the 2nd innings.
 However, Hussain's century went in vain as England only mustered 309 in their 2nd innings.
 India recorded one of the biggest wins over England by winning the 3rd Test by an innings and 46 runs.

 On 17 August 2017, Yorkshire Vikings posted the highest ever T20 score in English domestic cricket of 260–4, with Adam Lyth scoring the highest individual score (161) in English T20 domestic cricket.

-Twelve days later, Shai Hope scored two centuries in the test match between England cricket team and West Indies cricket team, making him the first batsman in first-class cricket at Headingley to score a century in both innings of a match.
+Twelve days later, Shai Hope scored two centuries in the test match between England and the West Indies, making him the first batsman in first-class cricket at Headingley to score a century in both innings of a match.

 It hosted four matches at the 2019 ICC Cricket World Cup.

 On 25 August 2019, England chased down their highest ever fourth innings target in the third Test of the 2019 Ashes series against Australia.
-England scored 362-9 to win, with Ben Stokes scoring 135*, while being latterly partnered by Jack Leach who scored 1*.
+England scored 362–9 to win, with Ben Stokes scoring 135*, while being latterly partnered by Jack Leach who scored 1*.

+In the third test of the 2023 Ashes, England had a 3-wicket win against Australia.